Sunday, 23 February 2025

 • Protecting sensitive data: Cyber attacks can result in the loss of sensitive personal and company information, which can have severe consequences for the affected individuals and the company.
 By prioritizing cybersecurity at the workplace, businesses can protect themselves and their employees from losing sensitive data.

-• Avoiding financial damage: Cyber attacks can also result in economic damage through direct economic losses and indirect costs such as lost and legal fees.
+• Avoiding financial damage: Cyber attacks can also result in economic damage through direct economic losses and indirect costs such as lost productivity and legal fees.
 By implementing effective cybersecurity measures, businesses can protect themselves from these financial consequences.

 • Maintaining reputation: A cyber attack can also damage a company’s reputation, which can have long-term consequences for the business.
 By prioritizing cybersecurity, businesses can protect their reputation and maintain the trust of their customers and clients.